-"Side lot line" means, for an interior lot, a line separating one lot from abutting lots fronting on the same street.
+"Side lot line" means, any lot line that abuts a public street right-of-way or public or private access easement. for an interior lot, a line separating one lot from abutting lots fronting on the same street.
 For a corner lot, see the definition of rear lot line.